How to get involved

 Looking for more repos?

 If you're looking for more repos to contribute to during Hacktoberfest, check out the Hacktoberfest topic on GitHub.
 Redis is not responsible for the content of third party repositories.

 Documentation is often cited as a great way to get your feet wet with open source.
-So to demystify the world of technical writing, we will be hosting four live events with our documentation team - follow us on Twitch to get a reminder.
-All sessions will be at 9am PT / noon ET / 4pm UTC / 5pm UK / 7pm Israel:
+So to demystify the world of technical writing, we are hosting four live events with our documentation team.
+Suze Shardlow, Developer Community Manager, is sitting down with Technical Writers Kaitlyn Michael, Rachel Elledge and Lance Leonard for a series of fireside chats.

 Hacktoberfest at Redis is brought to you by Suze Shardlow and Simon Prickett of the Redis Developer Relations team.
 Contact us if you have any questions that aren't addressed here.
 Please note that we are available during UK daytime.

 We can't debug or refactor your code for you, but if you need help understanding how the project works, write a post in the Hacktoberfest channel on our Discord server.